 The Story of Gemma and the King tells about a day in the life of a little "princess" named Gemma.
 Gemma has just about everything a girl could dream of such as a sparkling blue swimming pool, a huge collection of dolls, books and toys galore but yet she whines, "I'm so bored!"
 What Gemma doesn't know is she is about to have the most astonishing adventure of her life!
-Find out what happens by listening and reading Gemma's story below!
+Find out what happens by listening and reading Gemma's life changing story!

-“Be faithful until death and I will give you the crown of life."
+"Be faithful unto death and I will give you the crown of life."
 Revelation 2:10